Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the community venue for Pant and is there for all to use.

 What about phone and wi-fi?

-We don’t have wi-fi in the hall.
+There is no wi-fi in the hall.
 Those on suitable networks can use their own data.

 What about parking?